Giving-What-We-Can/givingwhatwecan-org-static/src/content/authors/max-dalton.md

 name: 'Max Dalton'
 image: /images/uploads/3ede259.jpg
 ---
-Max is studying PPE at Balliol College, Oxford.
-He is also co-president of the Giving What We Can Oxford chapter.
+Max studied PPE at Balliol College, Oxford.
+He is now studying for an Economics Msc at York.